 - Offer coupons: You can get in touch with product vendors or affiliate product managers to offer an exclusive coupon to be shared with your audience.
 Coupons, discount codes, special offers always attract more people to sign up for your affiliate products.

-- Create an email autoresponder series: Always remember, an email list is extremely helpful in building trust and creating awareness about your pillar products.
+- Create an email autoresponder series: Remember, an email list helps build trust and create awareness about your pillar products.

 - Create a video tutorial: You can launch a video tutorial series around your pillar products and explain each feature of your pillar products to generate more sales.